Construction crafts and trades: job roles explained

 Brickwork includes bricklaying and stonemasonry, and you can choose to specialise in one or both of these areas.
 As a bricklayer, you’ll work as part of a ‘brickwork gang’ to trim and shape bricks, lay bricks, apply mortar and check the courses are straight.
 There could be several gangs on site, depending on the size of the project.

 Stonemasonry is a traditional yet increasingly uncommon skill, but it’s essential to our heritage and great if you like history.
-Stonemasons – who create and restore stonework on buildings and other structures – tend to look after older buildings.
+Stonemasons – who create and restore stonework on buildings and other structures – might specialise in curving, laying or fixing.

+You need to be at least 18 to work in demolition, although you typically only need GCSEs (or equivalent).
 You’ll usually start off as a demolition operative and there’ll be lots of power tools to use and crane-based work to do.
 As such, it’s essential you have a head for heights and an awareness of health and safety.
 You’ll spend your days blowing up or pulling down disused or unwanted buildings, as well as preparing sites for new projects.
-You can specialise in a particular method of demolition, such as explosives.
+You might specialise in preparing the site for demolition (for example, putting up rails and laying dustsheets), in removing fittings and dismantling roofs, or cutting steel frameworks and removing fragile roofs.

-Plumbers fix sanitation systems and leaky pipes, work on heating and air-conditioning systems, fit bathrooms and install devices such as dishwashers.
-They also work on a construction site, planning where pipes need to go.
-Plumbers sometimes work unsociable hours if asked to deal with an emergency.
+Plumbers do more than you might think.
+They fix sanitation systems and leaky pipes, work on heating and air-conditioning systems, fit bathrooms and install devices such as dishwashers.
+But they might also work on a construction site, planning where pipes need to go.
+Plumbers can sometimes work unsociable hours if asked to deal with an emergency.

 As a scaffolder, you’ll put up and take down scaffolding using a series of metal tubes (standards), horizontal poles (ledgers) and wooden working platforms (battens).
 You’ll need a head for heights, good hand-eye co-ordination and to be resilient to extreme weather.
 Steeplejacks use a variety of systems – scaffolding, harnesses, belay rope fall-arrest systems, bosun’s chairs and abseil equipment – to carry out general maintenance work and repairs at great heights.
 As a steeplejack, you will work across the main areas of construction, doing tasks such as repairing masonry and fitting aircraft warning lights on tall structures.